-Vision and eye health are among the first things to depreciate as we age.
-The reason is because the older we get, the lenses inside the eyes become less and less flexible, and the zonules connected to them tend to weaken, making them less effective.
+Vision and eye health are among the first things to depreciate as we get older.
+This can happen because the lenses inside the eyes become less and less flexible, and the zonules connected to them tend to weaken, making them less effective1.

-Most people experience some degree of eyestrain from time to time, especially when their work involves sitting at a computer, or reading small print for long periods of time.
-But the eyes should not really experience strain.
-If significant strain is felt in the eyes, then it may be a sign of a more serious problem.
+Most people experience some degree of eyestrain from time to time, especially when their work involves sitting at a computer, reading small print for long periods of time or using smart phones.

 How Diet Affects Eye Health

-Diet plays a large role in eye health, because it is through the diet that humans get most of their antioxidants.
-When one's diet consists largely of processed foods and little to no fresh, whole fruits and vegetables, then the body's antioxidant level is going to be weak, leaving their eyes with little protection from free radicals.
+Diet plays a large role in eye health, because it is through our diet that we humans get most of the antioxidants we need.
+When one's diet consists largely of processed foods and little to no fresh, whole fruits and vegetables, then the body's antioxidant level is going to be weak, leaving their eyes with little protection from free radicals5.

 The body does produce some level of antioxidants naturally, but this also slows down as we age.
-Because of this, a constant supply of new antioxidants needs to be obtained through the diet in order to balance the overwhelming numbers of free radicals in the body.
+Because of this, a constant supply of new antioxidants needs to be obtained through our diet in order to balance the overwhelming numbers of free radicals in the body6.

-Meanwhile, astaxanthin is one of the most powerful antioxidants available and supports eye health.
-Considered nature's most powerful antioxidant, astaxanthin has the ability to benefit every cell in the body.
+Astaxanthin is one of the most powerful antioxidants available and supports eye health*.
+Considered nature's most powerful antioxidant, astaxanthin has the ability to benefit cellular health*.